AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 * Signal Processing Toolbox
 * Install one of the following support packages from the MATLAB Add-On Manager

-    * Communications Toolbox Support Package for Xilinx Zynq-Based Radio
-    * HDL Coder Support Package for Xilinx RFSoC Devices
+    * HDL Coder Support Package for Xilinx FPGA and SoC Devices
     * SoC Blockset Support Package for Xilinx Devices
+    * SoC Blockset Support Package for AMD FPGA and SoC Devices

 Optional toolboxes for working with standards-compliant waveforms in RFSoC Explorer